DorkEye

 high Unescaped reflection confirmed / true stored / header-based hit

-medium POST echo / DOM with multiple sources+sinks / reflected under CSP
+medium POST echo / DOM with 2+ source-sink pairs / reflected under CSP

 low DOM with single source+sink pair